Havelock Island: Beaches

-Radhanagar Beach on the western coast, also known as Number 7 Beach, is one of the most popular beaches on Swaraj and was named "Best Beach in Asia" by Time in 2004.
+Radhanagar Beach on the western coast, also known as Number 7 Beach, is one of the most popular beaches on Swaraj Dweep and was named "Best Beach in Asia" by Time in 2004.
 Radhanagar beach also bagged the prestigious blue flag certification in 2020.
 A Blue Flag beach is an eco-tourism model endeavouring to provide the tourists or beachgoers clean and hygienic bathing water, facilities, safe and healthy environment.
 Other notable beaches include Elephant Beach on the northwest coast and Vijay Nagar Beach (No. 5), Beach No. 3 and Beach No. 1 on the east coast.
 Kalapathar is another famous beach.

 To reach Elephant beach one needs to take a boat from Swaraj Dweep jetty.
 Another way to reach Elephant beach is via trekking.
 The major 3 beaches at Swaraj Dweep are namely Radhanagar Beach, Elephant Beach and Kalapathar beach.

 Transportation

 The island can be reached from Port Blair by government-operated ferries and private cruises.
 There are also helicopter services.
+There will be 2-3 government operating ferries in a day.

 A local bus connects the jetty and villages on an hourly circuit.
-Private ferries that sail to Swaraj Dweep are Makruzz, Green Ocean, Sea Link and ITT Majestic these cruises have different sailing time and schedule from Port Blair to Swaraj Dweep and from Neil Island to Swaraj Dweep.
-The ferry sailing to Swaraj is subject to weather conditions.
+Private ferries that sail to Swaraj Dweep are Makruzz, Green Ocean, Nautika, Nautika Lite and ITT Majestic these cruises have different sailing time and schedule from Port Blair to Swaraj Dweep and from Neil Island to Swaraj Dweep.
+The ferry sailing to Swaraj Dweep is subject to weather conditions.

 Within the island you can travel in a cab, a two wheeler or bus.
 The most convenient way is to take a cab or a two wheeler.